- Cyber Insurance

 Myth 4: We’ve never had an issue.

 Threat actors are adopting increasingly sophisticated approaches to seizing valuable data – and they will continue to do so as long as there is money to be made from cyber attacks.
-Businesses that have never had an issue are fortunate and becoming less common: So far this year, 39% of UK companies have reported cyber security breaches – and nearly one-third of these businesses say they have been attacked at least once a week.
+Businesses that have never had an issue are fortunate and becoming less common: According to research from Vodafone Business, more than half (54%) of SMEs in the UK experienced some form of cyber attack in 2022, up from 39% in 2020.
 The actual figure is likely much higher as smaller businesses tend not to report cyber attacks.

 Myth 5: We are already covered for cyber events in another policy.